QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: User Evaluations

-\textbf{Experimental Setup.} In our user study, participants controlled the car using a steering wheel input as depicted in Fig.~\ref{fig:front_fig} to provide corrections, and used a microphone to provide verbal feedback.
-We performed a within-subjects user study across three algorithms that learn user preferences.
+Following our expert user pilot study, we conducted a more extensive analysis with non-expert users to determine if QuickLAP generalizes across different user populations.
+We elected to use the car driving scenario for this evaluation to avoid confounding effects from the steep learning curves associated with high-dimensional robot manipulation control \cite{dhat2024using}.
+We performed a within-subjects user study where participants controlled the car using a steering wheel input as depicted in Fig.~\ref{fig:front_fig}.
 The experimental procedure was approved by the institutional review board.

 \textbf{Procedure.} Each participant entered a room containing the user study setup shown in Fig.~\ref{fig:front_fig}.
-Participants were greeted by the experimenter and filled out a consent form and a demographics questionnaire.
-Before beginning the main study, participants performed a familiarization task using the steering wheel and pedals in our setup until they were comfortable controlling the car in environment C (shown in Fig. \ref{fig:worlds_fig}).
-Participants were assigned to a sequence of three experimental blocks that sampled one of three environments (CP, CPC-3, CPC-4) and one of three algorithms described in Sec.~\ref{sec:experiments} that learned from human feedback (pHRI, QuickLAP Language Only, or QuickLAP).
+Before beginning the main study, participants performed a familiarization task using the steering wheel and pedals in our setup until they were comfortable controlling the car in environment C (described in Sec. \ref{subsec:driving_sim}).
+Participants were assigned to a sequence of three experimental blocks.
+Each block sampled one environment (CP, CPC-3, CPC-4) and one algorithm (pHRI, QuickLAP Language Only, or QuickLAP).
 These experimental blocks were presented in a randomized and counter-balanced order.

-Each experimental block consisted of three stages.
-In the first stage, the participant was shown the optimal driving behavior that they should aim to teach the robot.
-In the next stage, the participant performs interventions as determined by the sampled algorithm, physical corrections, language, or language and physical corrections.
-To control for effects of the interface, all of these forms of feedback were initiated by moving the steering wheel from neutral and were recorded for a duration of five seconds.
-Finally, the participant watched the car performing the behavior it learned from the participant's interventions.
-Following these three stages, the participant filled out a questionnaire.
-After the three experimental blocks were completed, each with a different algorithm, the participant was asked to rank their overall preferences for each of the three algorithms.
-Following the experiment, participants were compensated with a 15 USD Amazon gift card.
-The experiment took about 30 minutes.
-Additional details are reported in Appendix~\ref{appendix:user_study_details}.
+Each block consisted of three stages.
+In the first stage, the participant was shown the desired driving behavior to teach the robot.
+In the next stage, the participant performed interventions to correct the robot using language and physical input.
+Finally, the participant observed the car performing the learned behavior.
+After completing the three experimental blocks, participants filled out a questionnaire and ranked their overall preferences among the algorithms.